vectordotdev/vector/rfcs/2021-10-22-9480-processing-arrays-of-events.md

    an event would be composed of many arrays.
 2. Flatten out the structure into an array of keys and replace the leaf values with an indexed array of arrays.

+As referenced at various points above, the core `Event` and `EventVec` types are enums over log and metric variants.
+This creates pain for components that can accept only one or the other, requiring them to detect the variant at run time.
+Some thought should go into moving towards a design that eliminates, or at least reduces, the need for this wrapper type and instead encodes the capabilities in the type system.